ContainerSSH/ContainerSSH/README.md

 [![LGTM Alerts](https://img.shields.io/lgtm/alerts/github/janoszen/containerssh)](https://lgtm.com/projects/g/janoszen/containerssh/)
 [![GitHub](https://img.shields.io/github/license/janoszen/containerssh)](LICENSE.md)

-This is a Proof of Concept SSH server written in Go that sends any shell directly into a Docker container instead of launching it on a local machine.
+This is a Proof of Concept SSH server written in Go that sends any shell directly into a Docker container or Kubernetes pod instead of launching it on a local machine.
 It uses an HTTP microservice as an authentication endpoint for SSH connections.

 ## What is this?

 This is an **SSH server that launches containers for every incoming connection**.
 You can run it on the host or in a container.
-It needs two things: an authentication server and access to your container environment (e.g. Docker).
+It needs two things: an authentication server and access to your container environment.

 ![Animation: SSH-ing into this SSH server lands you in a container where you can't access the network and you can't see any processes.](https://pasztor.at/assets/img/ssh-in-action.gif)